arimendelow/sample-ruby-app/README.md

 * Run `heroku pg:reset DATABASE` and then `heroku run rails db:migrate`

 To seed the test data from `db/seeds,rb`, run `run rails db:seed`

+To work with Rails in AWS EB, you need to SSH into the Elasic Beanstalk instance and cd to `/var/app/current/`.
+Then, you can run any command you'd run locally (you may need to run `sudo su` or chmod some files if you're having permissions issues).